Skip to header Skip to Content Skip to Footer

 Our students intern on television and feature film productions, and with the many companies that support film production in Wilmington.
 Industry professionals guest lecture in Film Studies courses, mentor our students, and even serve on our faculty.

-Wilmington is a thriving film production center, EUE Screen Gems studios, which is the largest film production lot east of California.
+Wilmington is a thriving film production center, Cinespace Studios, which is the largest film production lot east of California.
 130 feature films and over a dozen television series have been shot in and around Wilmington.

 Wilmington is home to: